Find answers to Frequently Asked Questions:

 Librem 5 will have M.2 slot for a baseband module, so it is a potenital for “upgrade”.
 But when we first start shipping Librem 5 this probably won’t happen, as 5G is relatively new and still in testing.

-Development is still ongoing, so most of the specs are not finalized yet.
+Development is still ongoing, so some of the specs are not finalized yet.
 What is certain at this moment is:

 GPU: Vivante GC7000Lite